Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_parallel.md

 ## Write your own pipeline parallel model

-In this tutorial, you will learn how to use pipeline parallel in your own model.
-In LiBai, we have two pipeline-parallel modes: naive pipeline parallel and (similar) 1F1B pipeline parallel introduced by [Megatron-LM](https://arxiv.org/abs/1909.08053).
+This tutorial describes how to use pipeline parallel in your own model.
+LiBai has two pipeline-parallel modes: naive pipeline parallel and (similar) 1F1B pipeline parallel introduced by [Megatron-LM](https://arxiv.org/abs/1909.08053).

 ### Introduction of naive pipeline parallel